mattgif/moviecollab/README.md

 Data: Currently, moviecollab pulls JSON data directly from the Movie Database (TMDB), who very generously provide a free API.
 (This product uses the TMDb API but is not endorsed or certified by TMDb.)

 Code: Backend is python/django.
-Front end is the usual suspects, using the wonderful select2 plugin for search, and boostrap 3 for layout.
+Front end is the usual suspects: JavaScript, jQuery, CSS, HTML5.
+It uses the wonderful select2 plugin for search.